terminusdb/terminusdb-tutorials/nuclear/nuclear.md

 it's handy to delete the database if it already exists.

 Now we go ahead and create the database, and presto, you should be good to go.
-You can now try logging in to TerminusX and looking at the data product.
+You can now try logging in to TerminusCMS and looking at the data product.

 Alternatively you can try getting one of the documents out and having